How To: Delete pictures and videos on a Kodak EasyShare camera

 As if Samsung's Galaxy series isn't already ruling the smartphone and tablet world, they've now moved on to digital point-and-shoots with their new Samsung Galaxy Camera.
 The smartphone/tablet/camera hybrid comes equipped with a 16-megapixel image sensor and a touchscreen equivalent to that of the Galaxy S3's size.
 Not only can you instantly upload photos and 1080p video to the social media of your choice, you can also surf the web and download apps from Google Play as you would any other And...

-How To: Control shutter speed and aperture settings on a Canon EOS DSLR camera
+How To: Use the mode dial on a Canon EOS DSLR camera

 How To: Use the Nikon SU-800 Commander